lumentut/ng-ripple-module/README.md

     <br>
     <h2>Ionic button</h2>
     <p>It is better not to use ion-button directive directly.
-It is highly recomended to use its css class instead<p>
+It is highly recomended to use its css class instead.
+These are for example only.<p>
     <p>
       <button ion-button color="light" block ripple>Light</button>
     </p>